About Hardship Exceptions

 If all of the MIPS-eligible clinicians within a group do not qualify for an automatic reweighting or do not submit an application for and receive a hardship exception, the group will not qualify for an automatic reweighting and will have to report on the advancing care information performance category.

 The Quality Payment Program Hardship Exception Application

-The Quality Payment Program Hardship Exception Application for the 2017 transition year will open on August 2, 2017.
+The Quality Payment Program Hardship Exception Application for the 2017 transition year will be open from August 2, 2017 - December 31, 2017.
 Clinicians may also contact the Quality Payment Program Service Center and work with a representative to verbally submit an application.
 Applications are subject to annual renewal.